 How Carer’s Allowance is paid

 Carer's Allowance is usually paid directly into a bank, building society or Post Office card account.
-If you cannot open or manage an account, you can be paid by Simple Payment.
-The Department for Work and Pensions (DWP) will give you a Simple Payment card which you can use to collect your benefit at a PayPoint outlet displaying the Simple Payment sign.
+If you cannot open or manage an account, the DWP will pay you using the Payment Exception Service – find out how the Payment Exception Service works on GOV.UK.

 Problems with Carer’s Allowance